geraint360/popclip-extensions/README.md

 # popclip-extensions

-PoPilotmoon [PopClip](https://pilotmoon.com/popclip/) appears when you select text with your mouse on your Mac.
+Pilotmoon [PopClip](https://pilotmoon.com/popclip/) appears when you select text with your mouse on your Mac.

 ## 4K Video Downloader